csev/py4inf/README.md

 * http://do1.dr-chuck.com/py4inf/

-This way your latest work will be easily found by students and linked from my web site once the translation is well under way.
+This way your latest work will be easily found by students and linked from my web site once the translation is under way.

 TO DO
 -----